 Add this expertise to your shortlist

-Aimee regularly appears at all stages of private law disputes.
+Aimee regularly appears at all stages of private law disputes including arguments about special guardianship orders.
 She represents parents, children and grandparents.

-Aimee’s expertise in education law allows her to excel in applications involving children with special educational needs, mental health diagnoses or disability.
+Aimee’s expertise in education law allows her to excel in applications involving children with special educational needs (SEN), mental health diagnoses or disability.
 This allows her to provide advice on applications involving schooling.

 Aimee is experienced in representing parties involved in disputes where there is expert evidence.
 In her areas of practice, she has cross-examined psychologists including educational psychologists, psychiatrists, occupational therapists, speech and language therapists, physiotherapists as well as teachers.